eduardoamendola/CloudFormation/README.md

 ### CFN-Signal

-A way to send signals to a resource in the stack (like a WaitConditionHandler, as part of a WaitCondition resource, or a CreationPolicy attribute).
+A way to send signals to a resource in the stack (like a WaitConditionHandle, as part of a WaitCondition resource, or a CreationPolicy attribute).
 It's used with the command cfn-signal and it can send customized error messages to stack too (-r or --reason attributes).

 If you do not specify region, it tries to send the signal to the default region (us-east-1).